alabamenhu/DateTimeTimezones/docs/blog.md

                 $result.^name = 'DateTime';
                 return $result

 And violà, it looks totally normally, except it has those extra methods.
+Our new `DateTime` will pass for an old one, even if someone does a name-based comparison (of course, they should use probably use `.isa` or smartmatching, which would work without the name change).

 Now we tackle the second method, which is from being given discrete time units.
 There is a `gmt-from-local` routine that takes the aforementioned `tm` struct along with a timezone and tries to reconcile the two to get a POSIX time (if you ask me for 2:30 on a day we spring forward… we'll have problems).